wennjie/react-redux-ionic/README.md

 ## Pages and Routing

-We have pretty simple application with a list, filters and and input field.
+We have pretty simple application with a list, filters and an input field.
 This is all cramped into App.js.
 Pretty soon this will get out of hand.
-Our AddActivity needs more fields, the list needs more details and we might at a search bar, etc. Pages are a nice abstraction for this.
+Our AddActivity needs more fields, the list needs more details and we might add a search bar, etc. Pages are a nice abstraction for this.
 We create pages that consist of a number of components and containers.
 If we have multiple pages they can even share the same components and containers.

 We'll start by creating a page for our AddActivity container.
 First we create the pages folder `mkdir pages`